proofzero/rollupid/CONTRIBUTING.md

 ## Documentation Standards

-When you create a PR intended to land to `main` it will render the documentation in `/docs`.
-This allows you and PR reviewers to check that your code changes are properly captured in the documentation portal.
+When you create a draft or PR intended to land to `main` an action will render the documentation in `/docs`.
+This allows you and reviewers to check that your changes are properly captured in the documentation portal.

-Documentation landed to `main` will not immediately be visible to the public, but might be shared with our partners through private `https://docs-next.threeid.xyz` links.
-Merging documentation in `main` to `docs/main` will publish documentation to `https://docs.threeid.xyz`.
+Documentation landed to `main` will publish to `https://docs.threeid.xyz`.

 ## Environment variables and secrets naming conventions